How Much Is a Bond Clean?

 ProfessionalismHow established is the company?

-Bond cleans will start with a base price for studios, apartments, or houses, and add additional extras that your real estate agent might request (carpet cleaning, wall washing, etc.).
+Bond cleans will start with a base price for studios, apartments, or houses, and then add on additional extras that a real estate agent might request (carpet cleaning, wall washing, etc.).
 The unknown factor of the equation is just how established the cleaning company is.
 Professional companies will likely be more expensive, as you’ll be paying for the benefits of excellent customer service, reliability, and upfront quotes.
 Below you’ll find a bond cleaning price list outlining what you might expect to pay depending on your requirements.

 |1 Bedroom Apartment||From $350.00|